AlternateYT/rainbowuilib/README.md

 lib.createFrameButton(<buttonText - String>, <frameName - String>) Adds a button with the following text to the following frame (Can be paired with lua)

-[NEW] lib.createFrameToggle(<toggleName - String>, <frameName - String>, <true/false - boolValue>) Adds a toggle with the following name to the following frame with the default bool, if true it'll be automatically set to true when you open the gui, if false it'll be automatically set to false when you open the gui.
+lib.createFrameToggle(<toggleName - String>, <frameName - String>, <true/false - boolValue>) Adds a toggle with the following name to the following frame with the default bool, if true it'll be automatically set to true when you open the gui, if false it'll be automatically set to false when you open the gui.
 (Can be paired with lua)

+[NEW] lib.returnButton(<buttonName - String>) Returns a side button with the following name

+[NEW] lib.returnFrame(<frameName - String>) Returns a frame with the following name

 lib.createFrameSlider(<sliderName, - String>, <minValue - Number>, <maxValue - Number>, <frameName - String>) Creates a slider with the following slider name, min value for the slider, max value for the slider, and puts it in the following frame (Can be paired with lua)